Call for thorough investigation after ferry grounding

 The Maritime and Coastguard Agency (MCA) said the MV Pentalina was refloated at about 05:30 after being towed by a tug and taken to its berth in St Margaret's Hope.

-A spokesman said there were no signs of pollution and added that the ferry would be surveyed to establish the extent of any damage.
+A spokeswoman said there were no signs of pollution and added that the ferry would be surveyed to establish the extent of any damage.

+She added that the Marine Accident Investigation Branch (MAIB) had been informed.

+Coastguard teams from St Margaret's Hope, Stromness and Kirkwall and the Stromness and Longhope RNLI lifeboats were involved in the rescue.

+Transport Scotland said Pentland Ferries would assess the condition of the vessel and any next steps to determine whether there would be any loss of services on the Pentland Firth.

+It said that any further action to support capacity to Orkney would be considered in due course.

-A Transport Scotland spokesperson said: "Ministers were quickly made aware of the incident involving the MV Pentalina and kept informed of developments throughout the night.
+A spokesperson said: "Ministers were quickly made aware of the incident involving the MV Pentalina and kept informed of developments throughout the night.

 "We were relieved that all passengers and crew are safe and that arrangements were made to support passengers with onward travel.
 "We would also like to express our appreciation to all those involved in the evacuation, including RNLI crews and other emergency services."